verityj/verityj.github.io/docs/index.md

 ```
 And that's all there is to it!

+Af you encounter any issues, ask on [my github issues page](https://github.com/verity-s/verity-s.github.io/issues)

 ## WiFi radio status information with a quick shell script

 This script makes no changes but instead is meant to quickly show all of the WiFi information from your T-Mobile gateway.

-_Before the first time using the script_ make sure to open the script file in any text editor and provide your admin password for the gateway to enable script access.
+_*Before the first time using the script*_ make sure to open the script file in any text editor and provide your admin password for the gateway to enable script access.

 Change the `your-admin-password-goes-here` in the script below.
 ```